How Binoculars Work

 Rather than just using a simple flat sheet or block of glass, instruments like telescopes, binoculars and even reading glasses use specially shaped glass lenses that are often made up from a number of individual lens elements that better able to control the bending of the light waves.

-The objective lens (the one closest to the object you are looking at) on a binocular is Convex in shape, meaning that the centre of it is thicker than the outside.
+The objective lens (the one closest to the object you are looking at) on a binocular is convex in shape, meaning that its centre is thicker than the outside.
 Known as a converging lens, it catches the light from a distant object and then through refraction, it causes the light to bend and come together (converge) as it passes through the glass. the lightwaves then focus at a point behind the lens.

 The eyepiece lens then takes this focused light and magnifies it, where it then passes on an into your eyes.